elliotvaucher/botnadamus/README.md

 - If new mention : fetches a random gif from [Giphy](https://giphy.com/) / posts it in reply to the orginal tweet.
 - If no new mention : sleeps and starts back.

 As you can see, the program is amazingly simple.
-Yet, the results are powerful. **Because human mind always seeks to generate meaning**.
-Even the simplest form of randomized message is interpreted as a sign of some powerful symbolic divinity.
+Yet, the results are powerful. **Because humans always seek to generate meaning**.
+Even the simplest random messages are interpreted as a sign of some powerful symbolic divinity.

-When I asked him "what I was doing wrong", on the very day where I managed to resolve all issues and finally make him work autonomously on a [Heroku Dyno](https://www.heroku.com/dynos), he gave me this answer :
+When I asked botnadamus "what am I doing wrong", on the very day I managed to resolve all issues and finally make him work autonomously on a [Heroku Dyno](https://www.heroku.com/dynos), he gave me this answer :

 https://user-images.githubusercontent.com/67040832/163135240-0f56c20f-f8b9-46a2-9aa8-54fdbfa171d7.mp4

 This is how our brains work : it **secretes meaning**.
 The intelligence we perceive in machines and progams is a transfer of our own power of imagination.

 Go ahead, ask botnadamus anything.
-And try to pretend you didn't attached meaning to the pure randomness of his answer.
+And try to pretend you didn't make sense with the pure randomness of his answer.

 ## Services